Ian Nicholls, AROnline‘s historian-in-residence, tells the story of Austin-Morris, and its part in the downfall of the British motor industry.

 The importance of being Allegro

 It was impossible to over-emphasise the importance of the Austin Allegro to the fortunes of British Leyland.
-The C-class sector accounted for something like one million sales a year in Britain in 1973.
+The C-segment accounted for something like one million sales a year in Britain in 1973.
 Two years earlier Austin-Morris was taking up to 30 per cent of this class.
 By March 1972, it was down to 23 per cent and in the first three months of 1973 had fallen to only 18 per cent.
 This decline was due, it was claimed, largely to falling demand for the BMC 1100/1300, although an inability to produce sufficient cars in boom conditions was a considerable contributing factor, not forgetting Austin-Morris’ own cutback of ADO16 production at Cowley in 1971 to make way for the Morris Marina.

 Since the early 1960s the ADO16 had been the backbone of Austin-Morris.
 It had been United Kingdom market leader for seven of the ten years since it was launched and for eight consecutive years held more than 10 per cent penetration.
 However, British Leyland claimed that, during the previous two years, demand had become more concentrated on the top end of the C-class sector with motorists insisting on 1500cc engines and above.
 At the same time they wanted higher standards of trim, increased passenger and luggage space, improved driving position and reduced noise levels.